rehmanali1994/rehmanali1994.github.io/_projects/quantitative-liver-imaging.md

 <br>

-### Future Work: Extending WEMVA to Curvilinear Arrays for Human Abdominal Imaging
+### Future Work: Extending WEMVA to Curvilinear Human-Abdominal Imaging

 The initial WEMVA formulation was developed for linear arrays, whereas clinical abdominal ultrasound commonly uses curvilinear probes.
 Extending WEMVA to these probes requires the wave-propagation model to account for the curved transducer geometry rather than treating the aperture as planar.
 I have previously extended the angular spectrum method used in RTM to a polar coordinate system for curvilinear arrays {% cite Ali2022CurvilinearAngularSpectrumMethod %}.
 The formulation propagates the transmitted and received wavefields in the polar geometry of the curved probe, while retaining the Fourier-domain efficiency of the angular spectrum method.
 This provides the wave-propagation engine needed to apply RTM and WEMVA directly to curvilinear abdominal acquisitions.
 The underlying curvilinear angular-spectrum formulation was validated against Field II simulations and demonstrated using in-vivo abdominal channel data.
 Combining this propagation model with WEMVA would enable sound speed estimation and aberration correction using conventional curvilinear abdominal imaging probes.